What do lower interest rates mean for your money?

 That’s your short and medium-term needs covered, but what about your long-term goals?
 This is when we get onto those life changing moments – like saving towards retirement or leaving a stronger legacy for your loved ones.

-For these types of goals, Financial Advice could help you to achieve higher returns than what a savings account could offer over the long-term.
+For these types of goals, investing could help you to achieve higher returns than what a savings account could offer over the long-term.
 And this could make a difference to your financial future and personal goals.
-Find out more about why now might be a good time to invest.

 Investing does involve taking risk with your money, and you’ll need to be willing to commit a part of your savings for at least five years.